 USA.
 1968.
 Robert Kennedy funeral train. © Paul Fusco / Magnum Photos

 "I took this photograph from the train that brought Robert F. Kennedy's remains from New York to Washington, DC.
 The train tracks were lined with up to 2 million people who came to witness the passage.
 The crowd represented all kinds of Americans; Bobby Kennedy's fight for racial reconciliation made him, to many, 'the most trusted white man in black America.'
 The people in this photograph had a meaningful connection with Kennedy and an appreciable reason to build a sign, stand in the heat, and say goodbye to the man who had once offered them hope."

 – Paul Fusco

 "We were spending the Christmas holidays in Venice, staying in an old palazzo.
-That particular morning my daughter Marieke, who was ten at the time, had trouble getting out of bed: she was in a sulky mood.
-I have been taking pictures of my two daughters since they were born, always shooting in black and white because I felt it was more direct and would enable me to focus on them more than on their surroundings.
-But on that day, the general atmosphere, the mood of the moment and the light made me choose colour."
+That particular morning my daughter, Marieke, who was ten at the time, had trouble getting out of bed: She was in a sulky mood.
+I have been taking pictures of my two daughters since they were born, always shooting in black-and-white because I felt it was more direct and would enable me to focus on them more than on their surroundings.
+But on that day, the general atmosphere, the mood of the moment, and the light made me choose color."

 – Harry Gruyaert